 The Ornish Diet

-Breakfast: Egg white and zucchini omelet with a slice of whole meal bread
+Breakfast: Egg white and zucchini omelette with a slice of whole meal bread

-Lunch: Mango and beetroot salad with vegetarian bean chili
+Lunch: Mango and beetroot salad with vegetarian bean chilli

 Dinner: Whole meal pasta with roasted vegetables and a glass of wine